trustoverip/tswg-acdc-specification/spec/spec.md

 When the UUID, `u`, is derived from a shared secret salt and a public path such as the sequence number using a hierarchically deterministic derivation algorithm, and given that the possible state values are finite small, then any holder of the shared secret can derive the state given the public information in the top-level fields of the transaction event.

-##### Container SAID, `cd` field

-The container SAID, `cd` field value shall be the SAID of the associated ACDC or the SAID of the bulk aggregate of a bulk-issued set of ACDCs (whichever applies).
-The container SAID, `cd` field value binds an ACDC or bulk-issued set of ACDCs to the Registry state.

 ##### Transaction state, `ts` field

 The transaction state, `ts` field value shall be a string from a small finite set of strings that delimit the possible values of the transaction state for the Registry.
 For example, the state values for an issuance/revocation registry may be `issued` or `revoked`.

 #### Private (blinded) state registry example

 Consider a blindable state revocation registry for ACDCs operated in blinded (private) mode.
 The transaction state can be one of two values, `issued`, or `revoked`.
-In this case, placeholder values of the empty, `` string for transaction state, `ts` and container SAID, `cd` fields are also employed to decorrelate the initialization.
+In this case, the placeholder value of the empty, `` string for transaction state, `ts` field is also employed to decorrelate the initialization.
 The Issuer with AID, `ECJp2wIGM9u2Edk-PLMZ1H4zpq06UecHwzy-K9FpNoRx` first creates one among many placeholder Registries by issuing the following transaction event:

 ```json
 {